bThink-BGU/BPjs/README.md

 ---

 ## Getting BPjs
-* From Maven: Add as dependency to a Maven project:
+* From Maven: Add as dependency to a Maven project.
+Note that the version number changes.

 ````
 <dependencies>